quic/aimet/README.md

 * *Weight ranges*: Inspect visually if a model is a candidate for applying the Cross Layer Equalization technique.
 And the effect after applying the technique
 * *Per-layer compression sensitivity*: Visually get feedback about the sensitivity of any given layer in the model to compression

+## What's New
+Some recently added features include
+* Adaptive Rounding (AdaRound): Learn the optimal rounding given unlabelled data
+* Quantization-aware Training (QAT) for recurrent models (including with RNNs, LSTMs and GRUs)

 ## Results